Management Features

 |

-You can perform a configuration audit to see the
+administrators can now perform a configuration audit to compare the precise

 Policy Rulebase Management Using Tags